DONATION ETIQUETTE STUDY

 OUR GOAL

 Our goal is to empower youth with the knowledge, tools, and cultural awareness needed to make responsible, informed decisions about clothing donations.
-By uncovering what really happens to textiles after we let them go, DESP aims to reduce unwearable donations, divert clothing from landfills, and build a more sustainable, culturally respectful donation system across Canada.
+DESP aims to reduce unwearable donations, divert clothing from landfills, and build a more sustainable, culturally respectful donation system across Canada.

 We’re reimagining how youth understand clothing, culture, and responsible giving through our Tri-Impact Model of Consultation, Legislation and Innovation.

-The Donation Etiquette Study Project (DESP) helps young people rethink what really happens to their clothing after they donate it and understand how misplaced donations can have a huge impact on their local community and global movements.
+The Donation Etiquette Study Project (DESP) supports young people to make responsible donation decisions, raises awareness for reuse and recycling and helps them understand how misplaced donations impact their local community and global movements.
 Through hands-on workshops, youth-led polling, and community conversations, DESP uncovers what ethical donation and textile stewardship truly can look like.

 We aim to explore how donation systems intersect with culture, identity, waste, and the environment, giving youth the tools to make informed, sustainable, and culturally respectful choices, thus reducing waste.